 Group 4 Photovoltaics (G4PV) SA

 G4PV has ambitious plans to launch a 20 MW Perovskite Solar Cells Pilot Production Line in Sion, Switzerland.
 The pilot line will be designed to manufacture both perovskite and perovskite/Si tandem solar panels.
-The panels are designed to achieve impressive performances, with perovskite tandem panels surpassing, respectively, 23% and 30% efficiencies.
+The panels are designed to achieve impressive performances, with perovskite tandem panels surpassing, respectively, 27% and 35% efficiencies.
 The intrinsically low cost and low energy deposition techniques employed will yield electricity production at less than 0.02 €/kWh.
-Moreover, G4PV is committed to sustainability, with a significantly lower Carbon footprint compared to traditional Si PV panels.
-The G4PV products can also be fully recycled at the end of their lifecycle.

 High efficiencies